AllenInstitute/bmtk/docs/autodocs/source/pointnet.rst

 Combining these features, you can, for example, use a single background Poisson spike file with an extended duration alongside multiple short LGN input files with different patterns—all in one configuration file.
+Also, other input types (e.g. current clamp) can be used if the stimulus time refers to the overall simulation time.

 When 'tstop' is the same for all simulations, you can also use the 'n_runs' option in the 'run' section.
 Internally, this creates a list for 'tstop'